Se Habla Español | Available 24/7

 A bench warrant is a powerful tool that judges use to protect the integrity and sanctity of the judicial system.

-It differs from an arrest or search warrant because it is not issued upon the urging of police officers who have probable cause to suspect a crime and need a legal basis to investigate or make an arrest.
+It differs from an arrest or warrant search because it is not issued upon the urging of police officers who have probable cause to suspect a crime and need a legal basis to investigate or make an arrest.
 When the police need such a warrant, they typically approach the judge in their chambers to obtain them.
 But with a bench warrant, things are different.

 A judge sitting on the “bench” in the open courtroom can issue a bench warrant of their own volition against anyone who does anything that interferes with the judicial process or is contrary to the court’s rules.
 Acts that could lead to the issuance of a bench warrant include: